 But not only will they share things they’re interested in with their peers, as a group they’re also much more likely to be influenced by their friends and what they’re doing than something that they know has been marketed to them purposefully.
 As a result, their sharing doesn’t just stop with a Facebook post.

 The authenticity that younger people seek will come easily if they are sharing a cause that they are genuinely interested in and their friends will see that.
 It can sometimes even lead to world-wide viral campaigns like the ice bucket challenge.
 But it also means that when you engage with one young person, you’re actually connecting with thousands.

 How do you do it?

 So, that’s all very well.
 But how can we actually get these young’uns on board, literally?
 Don’t forget that they expect stuff, and fast.
 Whether it’s online shopping or an Uber after a night out, they’re used to getting things quickly.
-If you promise to acknowledge them on your website, do it as soon as the gift comes through; if you promise to invite them to the summer party, do it; if you promise they’ll have board meeting dates for the next 6 months, get them in the diary ASAP.
-Here’s a little more advice on why you should recruit these people into your organization.
+If you promise to acknowledge them on your website, do it as soon as the gift comes through; if you promise to invite them to the summer party, do it; if you promise they’ll have board meeting dates for the next six months, get them in the diary ASAP.
+Here’s a little more advice on why you should recruit these people into your organisation.